Sobhangh/IDP-Z3/docs/zettlr/Glossary.md

 A statement in the theory block, or a type constraint resulting from a symbol declaration in the vocabulary.

 ## **.co_constraint**
-A constraint attached to a formula.
+A constraint attached to a sub-formula.
 Can represent the instantiation of a definition.

 ## **.def_constraints**